Lovecraftian horror: 1980s

 In 1981, The Evil Dead comedy horror film franchise was created by Sam Raimi after studying H. P. Lovecraft.
 It consists of the films The Evil Dead (1981), Evil Dead II (1987), and Army of Darkness (1992).
 The Necronomicon Ex-Mortis, or simply The Book of the Dead, is depicted in each of the three films.

 John Carpenter's "Apocalypse Trilogy" (The Thing, Prince of Darkness and In the Mouth of Madness) feature Lovecraftian elements, which become more noticeable in each film.
+His 1980 film The Fog also features Lovecraftian elements in the glowing fog that terrorizes the town.

 The blackly comedic Re-Animator (1985) was based on Lovecraft's novella Herbert West–Reanimator.
 Re-Animator spawned two sequel films.

-1986's From Beyond was loosely based on Lovecraft's short story of the same name.
+Released in 1986, From Beyond was loosely based on Lovecraft's short story of the same name.

 The 1987 film The Curse was an adaptation of Lovecraft's "The Colour Out of Space".
 Its sequel, Curse II: The Bite was loosely inspired by "The Curse of Yig", originally a collaboration between Lovecraft and Zealia Bishop.